 - How would the scholarship benefit the applicant?

-- Want steps has the applicant already taken to gain access to education in the UK?
+- What steps has the applicant already taken to gain access to education in the UK?

 All decisions by the University are taken in good faith on the basis of the statements made on your application form and statement from your referee.
 This section is to check your understanding that:

-You must tick each box, sign and date this section.
+You must tick each box in this section.
 We will not accept your application if this is left blank.

 Now that your form is completed, make sure you proof-read it (or have someone do this for you) and submit it before the deadline along with the other documents requested.